 Disability insurance is essentially insurance for your income.
 While you may have coverage through your employer, there are benefits to having your own policy: Employer-sponsored disability insurance is taxable.
-Your individual policy is not.
+Your individual policy is not (as long as premiums are paid with after-tax dollars).
 If you have 60% coverage with your employer, you may only get at a 40–50% payout.
 Our disability calculator can help you estimate the kind of coverage you’d need to protect what you earn.

 Learn more: 5 things to know about disability insurance